Mark-H/Domaineer/readme.md

 ## Installing Domaineer

-At this moment (July 20th, 2011, 10:18pm GMT +2) Domaineer has not been wrapped up into a package yet (though I welcome pull requests!) and you will have to install it manually.
-That's quite easy.
+Domaineer has been added to the MODX Repository and can be installed from there.

+Alternatively, you could install it manually as follows:

-Just copy the contents of the "domaineer.plugin.php" to a new Plugin called "Domaineer", and tick the "OnWebPageInit" system event on the System Events tab.
+Copy the contents of the "domaineer.plugin.php" to a new Plugin called "Domaineer", and tick the "OnWebPageInit" system event on the System Events tab.
 Next follow the above "How to use Domaineer" section to get something done!

 ## Property value